rbohl/liferay-samples/README.md

 2. Provide a `.config` file properly formatted, also including the three fields mentioned above, for each blog you'd like to add.

-A sample configuration article is available in the module's `liferay-blogs-adder/configs` folder.
+A sample configuration file is available in the module's `liferay-blogs-adder/configs` folder.

 ### Usage